sebiniemann/Mantella/_includes/descriptions.md

 {% when "optimisation-algorithms-getacceptableobjectivevalue" %}

+- Returns the threshold at which an objective value is acceptable, i.e. *good enough*.
+- When the default value is used, \\(-\infty\\) is returned.
+- This termination criteria is checked after each evaluation and might therefore terminate the optimisation process before a whole iteration is finished.

 **See also**

 - {% include link signature="optimisation-algorithms-setacceptableobjectivevalue-double" %}
 - {% include link signature="optimisation-algorithms-getmaximalnumberofiterations" %}
 - {% include link signature="optimisation-algorithms-getmaximalduration" %}
+- {% include link signature="optimisation-algorithms-getbestobjectivevalue" %}

 {% when "optimisation-algorithms-setmaximalnumberofiterations-arma-uword" %}

+- Sets the maximal number of iterations the optimisation process can take.
+- The number of iterations is equal to the number of calls to `nextParametersFunction` and `restartingFunction` + 1 (for the initial parameters).

+**Exceptions**

+- Throws a `std::logic_error`, if the maximal number of iterations is 0.

 {% include example name=include.signature %}